Back to Blog

 3. Employee data — HR systems, payroll

-4. Intellectual property — Documents, code repositories
+4. Intellectual property — Documents, code repositories, design files, knowledge bases

 5. Communications — Email, messaging, video